Skip to main contentSkip to search

 Common questions

-You can create the record yourself: send a short email confirming your understanding of the conversation and asking them to correct anything in writing within five business days.
-If no correction comes, your dated summary stands as the record of the conversation.
+You can create your own record.
+Send a short email with your understanding of the conversation.
+Ask the school to correct anything in writing within five business days.
+If no correction comes, your email remains a dated record of your understanding.
+Silence does not prove the school agreed with every detail.

 One place, chronological: an email folder plus a binder for paper works for most families.
 This site's incident log stays on your own device and can print a dated chronology when you need one.